ProkopHapala/SimpleSimulationEngine/docs/SpaceCraftConstructionProblems.md

   - **SDF-based selection** is implemented in JS mirroring the C++ architecture:
     - `MeshBuilder` (`js/spacecraft_editor/js/MeshBuilder.js`) exposes `selectVertsBySDF`, `selectEdgesBySDF`, and `subtractVertsBySDF`, which operate on the current `Selection` bank.
     - `SDfuncs.js` (`js/common_js/SDfuncs.js`) provides JS counterparts of C++ `SDfuncs.h` (spheres, AABB, cylinders, and a screen-rect SDF) used by the editor to implement box-selection and future geometric tools.

+### 4.4 Planned advanced SDF selection shapes (n-fold angular quadrants)

+In addition to basic SDFs (spheres, AABBs, cylinders, screen-rect), we want to support more **procedural SDF-based selection regions** that can express complex patterns for editing and welding.

+**High-level goal:**

+- Implement an **n-fold angular quadrant selector** (radiation-symbol-like wedge pattern) that can be used to select vertices/edges in repeated angular sectors along an axis.

+**Core SDF parameters (concept):**

+- Radial window: `Rmin`, `Rmax` (operate only in an annulus around an axis).
+- Angular repetition: `n` (n-fold rotational symmetry around the axis).
+- Angular placement: base angle `angle0` (offset/rotation) and angular span `dAngle` (wedge width within each period).
+- Axial support:
+  - Either two points `p0`, `p1` defining the central axis segment (line or capsule).
+  - Or an axis direction vector plus scalar range parameters `c0`, `c1` to clip along the axis.

+**Intended implementation locations:**

+- Core SDF utilities in JS: `js/common_js/SDfuncs.js`.
+- Integration with editor selections: `js/common_js/Selection.js` and `MeshBuilder.selectVertsBySDF` / `selectEdgesBySDF`.

+**Visualization and design references:**

+- Reuse patterns and combinations from local ShaderToy-style examples under:
+  - `js/common_resources/shaders/ShaderToy/`
+  - especially `SDF_RayMarchingPrimitivesCommented.glslf` and related SDF combination / repetition shaders.
+- Long term, visualize these SDF selectors by:
+  - Drawing a quad perpendicular to the axis.
+  - Mapping a GLSL fragment shader implementing the same SDF to that quad (or precomputing to a texture) so the user can see the selection region before applying it.

+This section is **design-only for now**; actual JS/GLSL implementations will be done later when there is time, under task [J7].

 ### 4.3 Edge coloring by stick material (JS `SpaceCraftWorkshop`)